Patricia I. Avery

 Experience

-Since joining Wolf Popper in 1982, Patricia has been involved principally in securities (both class action and derivative), antitrust, and consumer fraud litigation.
-In addition to playing major roles in many of the leading decisions and substantial judgments obtained by the Firm over the years, Patricia has had sole or principal responsibility at the Firm for numerous securities and other cases, including, among many others:- Martinek v.
+- Martinek v.
 AmTrust Fin.
 Servs., 2020 U.S. Dist.
 LEXIS 146542 (S.D.N.Y.
 Aug.
-14, 2020), Patricia is involved in this securities fraud class action on behalf of preferred stockholders of AmTrust Financial Services, Inc., a large insurance company, in which the judge denied the defendants' motion to dismiss, and subsequently granted plaintiff's motion for class certification, appointing Wolf Popper as lead counsel, 2022 U.S. Dist.
+14, 2020), Patricia participated in this securities fraud class action on behalf of preferred stockholders of AmTrust Financial Services, Inc., a large insurance company, in which the judge denied the defendants' motion to dismiss, and subsequently granted plaintiff's motion for class certification, appointing Wolf Popper as lead counsel, 2022 U.S. Dist.
 LEXIS 20056 (S.D.N.Y.
 Feb 3, 2022).
+A settlement in the amount of $13 million was approved by the Court in 2022.

 - McLaughlin v.
 Wells Fargo Bank, NA., No. C 15-02904 WHA (N.D.
 Cal.), in a precedent setting Order under the Truth in Lending Act’s (“TILA”) Regulation Z, the Court in the Northern District of California, in denying the motion to dismiss of Wells Fargo Bank, held that the bank is required under TILA to disclose the amount of property insurance proceeds held by the bank on the homeowner's payoff statement.
 The Court noted that “[n]o decision from our court of appeals has ever addressed the issue of whether TILA compels lenders to include ‘potential’ credits in payoff statements.”
 The Court found, “[a]s a matter of law, the bank is wrong.”
 McLaughlin v.
 Wells Fargo Bank, NA., No. C 15-02904 WHA, Order that TILA Required Insurance Proceeds to be Reflected in Payoff Statement (N.D.
 Cal.
 Oct.
 29, 2015).
 On March 15, 2017, the Court granted final approval of a settlement providing Damages Class members with 88% of the maximum available monetary recovery under TILA and requiring Wells Fargo to alter its practices to comply with TILA.
 Damages Class members received over $2,500 per account.

-- In re: PHC, Inc. Shareholder Litigation, 1:11-cv-11049-PBS (D. Mass.): Patricia is a member of the trial team in this litigation on behalf of shareholders of a behavioral health company, for damages arising from an unfairly priced stock-for-stock merger in which the company’s CEO and chief negotiator also received a cash payment of several million dollars.
+- In re: PHC, Inc. Shareholder Litigation, 1:11-cv-11049-PBS (D. Mass.): Patricia was a member of the trial team in this litigation on behalf of shareholders of a behavioral health company, for damages arising from an unfairly priced stock-for-stock merger in which the company’s CEO and chief negotiator also received a cash payment of several million dollars.
 Following a two-week jury trial in which the jury found that the CEO controlled the company and failed to demonstrate that the merger was entirely fair to the minority shareholders, the Court ordered the CEO to disgorge $2,964,396, plus interest.
 The Court also complemented counsel, stating "I think you all [ ] did a great job trying this case.
 I was telling my law clerks you don't often see commercial litigation actually go to trial so [this is] a great example not only it being litigated but also, you know, the skills . . . . and I thank the folks in [your office] for so much support that they've given along the way because I know it's a big case with a lot of paper....
 And someone should study the case in terms of how attorneys should treat one another, and I appreciate that…."
 The United States Court of Appeals for the First Circuit complimented counsel and subsequently affirmed the award, noting that the issues on appeal were “intricate, entangled, and in some instances novel.”
 MAZ Partners LP v.
 Shear (In re PHC, Inc. S'holder Litig.), Nos.
 17-1821, 17-1904, 2018 U.S. App.
 LEXIS 18035, *1 (1st Cir.
 July 2, 2018).

 - Jamison v.
 Bank of America, N.A., No. 2:16-cv-00422-KJM-AC, 2016 WL 3653456 (E.D.
 Ca., July 7, 2016), the Court in the Eastern District of California found the reasoning of the McLaughlin case prosecuted by Patricia and described above "to be persuasive and consistent with TILA's remedial purpose. . .
 As a result, an 'accurate' payoff statement should have disclosed the [insurance] proceeds."